Frequently Asked Questions

 Scholarships are awarded in three categories:

-First Generation Scholarships, funded by the investment income from a grant from the Government of Ontario and available exclusively to students residing in Ontario that are the first in their family to attend university or college; and
+BBPA Future Leaders Scholarships, are scholarships funded by the investment income from a grant from the Government of Ontario, well meaning individuals and corporations that donate to the endowment funds.
+They are awarded to students that are the first in their family to attend university or college as well as other qualified applicants;

-In 2016 the BBPA granted 46 new and renewable scholarships valued close to $150,000.
-Over the past 30 years the BBPA Scholarship Fund granted approximately 950 scholarships totalling $3.6 million.
-For 2016 we welcome the following first time donors: The Toronto Police Chief Mark Saunders, Sun and Partners and D’Juvayne Christian.
-We are especially grateful to those organizations and individuals who have made a generous gift to our endowment fund.
-Thanks to Dr. Miriam Rossi and Renato Rossi for their generosity in funding four or more scholarships consistently, for so many years.
-We thank all our sponsors for their contributions to the education of Black youth through the BBPA National Scholarships.
+In 2019, the BBPA awarded 54 scholarships valued close to $180,000.
+Over the past 34 years the BBPA Scholarship Fund granted approximately 1,150 scholarships to the sum of $4.5 million.
+We are especially grateful to all organizations and individuals who have made a generous gift to our endowment fund.
+We thank all our sponsors for their contributions to the education of Black youth through the BBPA National Scholarship Fund.

 The following scholarships are available to Canadian students attending accredited universities or colleges who satisfy the eligibility criteria.
 Please refer to the overall BBPA National Scholarships eligibility criteria.